 If you’ve tried meditation before and found it “boring” or too difficult, then it’s worth giving it another shot.
 Meditation is a skill and like most skills, has to be learned.

 However, it’s a worthwhile skill that anyone can learn with a little determination.
-If you’ve found yourself struggling with meditation, read these 9 tips to enhance your meditation practice.

 If you’re good at visualizing, you can convince your subconscious of nearly anything.
 A convincing visualization is viewed by your subconscious as an actual experience.
 For example, if you visualize yourself successfully delivering a speech to a large audience, your subconscious will become convinced this is a skill you possess.